wimhaanstra/HCP/README.md

 For this application I currently use the following frameworks (in no particular order).

+* [ADFlipTransition](https://github.com/adamdebono/ADFlipTransition) - An awesome transition to open modal screens.
 * [AFNetworking](http://afnetworking.com) - An awesome networking library that I use for all HTTP requests.
 * [Classy](http://classy.as) - Styling of UIKit using CSS-like files.
 * [DZNSegmentedControl](https://github.com/dzenbot/DZNSegmentedControl) - A great control, used to page through the screens.
 * [FXForms](https://github.com/nicklockwood/FXForms) - A great way to create forms per sensor.
 This is used for the settings screens.
+* [LXReorderableCollectionViewFlowLayout](https://github.com/lxcid/LXReorderableCollectionViewFlowLayout) - A reorderable collection view layout.
 * [MagicalRecord/Shorthand](https://github.com/magicalpanda/MagicalRecord) - CoreData in an ActiveRecord kind of way.
 * [Mogenerator](https://github.com/rentzsch/mogenerator) - Generate Swift files for my CoreData models.
+* [PureLayout](https://github.com/smileyborg/PureLayout) - Using AutoLayout, but this framework makes it so much easier (and understandable).
 * [Telerik UI for iOS](http://www.telerik.com/ios-ui) (Commercial) - Great graph rendering and feedback system.
 * [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - Easy KeyChain access.
 * [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) - XCGLogger is a log framework written in Swift.